 If you are a conference participant who is not a member of any of the groups listed above, please register here.
 This will take you to the general summer institute registration page for events taking place June 17-19.

 2015 Summer Institute Speakers

-Ira Harkavy is associate vice president and director of the Barbara and Edward Netter Center for Community Partnerships, University of Pennsylvania.
+Ira Harkavy is associate vice president and founding director of the Barbara and Edward Netter Center for Community Partnerships, University of Pennsylvania.
 An historian with extensive experience building university-community-school partnerships, Harkavy teaches in the departments of history, urban studies and Africana studies, and in the Graduate School of Education.
 Harkavy is vice chair of the National Science Foundation’s Committee on Equal Opportunities in Science and Engineering (CEOSE); US chair of the International Consortium on Higher Education, Civic Responsibility, and Democracy; chair of the National Anchor Institutions Task Force; a member of the Board of Trustees of Widener University; and a member of the Harvard College National Advisory Board for Public Service.
 Among other honors, Harkavy is the recipient of the University of Pennsylvania’s Alumni Award of Merit and Campus Compact’s Thomas Ehrlich Faculty Award for Service Learning, and a Fulbright Senior Specialist Grant.
 Under his directorship, the Netter Center for Community Partnerships received the inaugural William T. Grant Foundation Youth Development Prize awarded by The National Academies.
 In addition, with Harkavy’s and the Netter Center’s leadership, Penn has twice received the Presidential Award in Higher Education Community Service (2008 and 2012) and tied for the number one ranking as "Best Neighbor" University (2009) by the national Survey of Best College and University Civic Partnerships.

 Rebecca Frost Davis